SafeExamBrowser/seb-server-setup/docs/installation.rst

     minor version to always get the latest specific minor version with all patches on installation or update.
 If you want the latest minor version use version tags like 1.0-latest or 1.1-latest.

 - **reverse-proxy** This service uses a nginx server as reverse-proxy to connect the bundle to the host network.
 In a basic setup this usually just maps the host HTTP port (80) to the internal HTTP port (8080).
 In a setup with end to end TLS this service is used to manage the TLS part and must be provided with the certificate(s) to use.
 The configuration of the proxy service is located in the folder confg/nginx/

 **Docker Compose for distributed setup**

-Default setups for distributed environments on a cloud service for example are not provided yet.
-You can use the pre-defined components from bundled setups and adapt and use it for distributed environments.
-Please also contact a system administrator or cloud administrator of your company/institution to find a solution that fits best within your IT environment.
+Default setups for distributed environments to install SEB Server as a cloud service for example are not provided yet.
+You can use the pre-defined components from a bundled setup and adapt and use it for your distributed environments.
+Please also contact a system administrator or cloud administrator of your company/institution to find a solution that fits best within your needs and given IT environment.
 If you have questions or need help / report bugs, please use the `issue tracker <https://github.com/SafeExamBrowser/seb-server-setup/issues>`_  on Github for reporting.

 **HTTPS / TLS Configuration**

-There are manly two ways/strategies to configure HTTPS / TLS for a SEB Server;
+There are manly two strategies to configure HTTPS / TLS for a SEB Server;

     - The HTTPS / TLS is handled by a reverse-proxy that is exposed to the Internet and forwards the requests over HTTP to the SEB Server that in this case has only an simple HTTP connector and is not exposed to the Internet but to the internal network with the reverse proxy